cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 # Preface

+This project has been initiated by Gregor von Laszewski as a voluntary summer research project available for university students.
+Besides the coauthors students that contributed to very early yversions of this document, are listed in the acknowledgement section.

-in part published at
+This document is isn part published at:

 -   Medium
     <https://laszewski.medium.com/python-and-mpi-part-1-7e76a6ec1c6d>
--   Frinds Link:
+-   Friends Link:
     <https://laszewski.medium.com/python-and-mpi-part-1-7e76a6ec1c6d?sk=cc21262764659c0ef2d3ddc684f54034>

+Please check them out as they may include slight improvements.

 ## Document Management in GitHub